oliwierptak/Everon1/README.md

 * Make sure 'location' parameter in URL consists alphanumerical and % symbol only.
 * Make sure that parameter 'and' in _GET consists lower cased letters only.
 * Make sure that parameter 'else' in _GET consists numbers only.
-* Make sure that parameter 'username' in _POST consists only lower cased letters and is not less then 3 neither longer then 16 characters.
+* Make sure that parameter 'username' in _POST consists only lower cased letters and is not less then 3 nor longer then 16 characters.
-* Make sure that parameter 'password' in _POST consists alphanumerical symbols and is not less then 4 neither longer then 22 characters.
+* Make sure that parameter 'password' in _POST consists alphanumerical symbols and is not less then 4 nor longer then 22 characters.

 Unless all those conditions are met, the request won't pass and error exception will be thrown.